-Any development shall include a food market which shall have a floor area of at least 8,000 square feet but not more than 12,500 square feet.
+Any development shall include a food market which shall have a floor area of at least 10,000 square feet but not more than 14,000 square feet.
 The food market building may contain a full or partial below-grade basement, which shall be used exclusively for heating and cooling equipment.
 A food market is a market primarily selling meat, vegetables, fruit, other edible items, items used for food preparation or service (such as oils, spices and sauces) and non-alcoholic beverages to customers for consumption off the premises together with cleaning supplies, food storage supplies, paper supplies and such other household items commonly sold in such a market.
 The market may also sell high-quality wines and beers in not more than five percent (5%) of the public shopping area for off-site consumption in accordance with all laws and regulations.
-Any development shall include a coffee shop or café with seating in which donuts, muffins, sandwiches and/or other prepared foods and non-alcoholic beverages are available to customers for their consumption on the premises (herein referenced as "coffee shop").
-The food market itself may contain such an area, or a separate area for such a coffee shop shall be provided elsewhere on the site.
-One other retail use including a store, bank, including an ATM, or office space may be provided up to a combined total of 14,500 square feet for the market, any separate coffee shop, and other business use.
-Any business use on site shall not include any sexually oriented business, gas station, motor vehicle repair shop, liquor store, or marijuana establishment.
-Tobacco and lottery sales shall be expressly prohibited on the site.
-Additionally, drive through facilities are prohibited.
-Restaurant uses above and beyond the coffee shop expressly permitted above shall not be allowed.
+The food market (herein referenced as "food market" or "market,") may include an area with seating in which donuts, muffins, sandwiches and/or other foods and non-alcoholic beverages are available to customers for their consumption on the premises (herein referenced as "coffee shop").
+In the event that the food market itself does not contain such an area, a separate area for such a coffee shop shall be provided elsewhere on the site.
+Other retail stores, banks, including ATMs, and office space may be provided up to a combined total of 16,000 square feet for the market, any separate coffee shop, and these other business uses.
+Any business use on site shall not include any sexually oriented business, gas station, repair shop, liquor store, or marijuana dispensary.
+Additionally, drive through facilities and restaurant uses above and beyond the coffee shop expressly permitted above shall not be allowed.

-In addition to the commercial areas, any development shall permit up to 12 residential units in a separate building not to exceed 10,000 square feet (herein after referred to as "residential building").
-The residential building may contain up to 2,000 square feet of business uses as described in this subsection on the ground floor, and may allow storage for the exclusive use of residents in any basement areas.
-Residential use shall be in studio, one-bedroom, or one-bedroom with den apartments averaging at least 750 square feet.
-Two or more bedrooms shall not be permitted.
+In addition to the commercial areas, any development shall permit residential uses above the commercial uses.
+Buildings containing such uses may allow storage for the exclusive use of residents in any basement areas.
+Residential use shall be in studio, one-bedroom, one-bedroom with den and two-bedroom apartments averaging at least 750 square feet.
+Three bedrooms shall not be permitted.

-At least ten percent (10%) of a development containing 10 to 12 residential units shall be suitably restricted and rented to a low or moderate income household so that it is perpetually restricted and includable in the Subsidized Housing Inventory maintained by the state's Department of Housing and Community Development or future equivalent.
-In the event that fewer than ten apartments are developed, in lieu of provision of one affordable apartment, the developer shall provide a payment to the Town's Affordable Housing Trust in an amount that the Planning Board determines to be reasonable, both financially and otherwise.
+Ten percent (10%) of the residential units shall be suitably restricted and rented to a low or moderate income household so that it is perpetually restricted and includable in the Subsidized Housing Inventory maintained by the state's Department of Housing and Community Development or future equivalent.
+In the event that fewer than six apartments are developed, in lieu of provision of one affordable apartment, the developer may provide a payment to the Town's Affordable Housing Trust in an amount that the Planning Board determines to be reasonable, both financially and otherwise.

-The total Floor to Area Ratio (FAR) (the total square footage of building(s)/total acreage) of any development shall not exceed 30%.
-The market building footprint may not exceed 12,500 square feet and the residential building footprint may not exceed 6,000 square feet.
-No building shall be more than 2.5 stories tall.
+The total Floor to Area Ratio (FAR) (the total square footage of building(s)/total acreage) of any development shall not exceed 40%.
+No building may have a footprint of more than 14,000 square feet and no building shall be more than 2.5 stories tall.